canonical/snapcraft/docs/ros-2-deployment-with-snaps.rst

 Security model
 ~~~~~~~~~~~~~~

 To get started we won’t confine this application.
-Unconfined applications, specified with ``devmode``, can only be released to the hidden `“edge” channel <https://snapcraft.io/docs/channels#ros-2-deployment-with-snaps-risk-levels>`__.
+Unconfined applications, specified with ``devmode``, can only be released to the hidden “edge” :term:`channel`.

 .. code:: yaml